hasura/graphql-engine/community/tools/graphql2chartjs/README.md

-# graphql2chartjs - Use GraphQL as a data source for ChartJS
+# graphql2chartjs - Instant realtime charts on Postgres using GraphQL

 `graphql2chartjs` reshapes your GraphQL data as per the [ChartJS](https://chartjs.org) API.
 This makes it easy to query a GraphQL API and render the output as a ChartJS chart.

+If you're using Postgres and Hasura, this is what your setup looks like:

 How it works:
 1. Make a graphql query aliasing fields in the GraphQL query appropriately